top of page

 About

-All events are free and open to the public.
+All events were free and open to the public.
+However things unfold in the future, this will always be the case.

 For questions, please click the button or email us directly ipmt@chickadeecs.org.